 Passionate about social issues, Meghan fiercely campaigned for gender equality at the tender age of 11.
 After watching a washing-up liquid TV ad with the tagline, “Women all over America are fighting greasy pots and pans”, she wrote a letter to Hillary Clinton, then US first lady, outlining her concerns over the sexism of the ad.

-But she’s most famous for her role as lawyer, Rachel Zane, in legal drama Suits.
+But she’s most famous for her role as lawyer Rachel Zane, in the legal drama Suits.
 She joined in July 2011, becoming a loved and established cast member for seven seasons of the popular drama before being written out ahead of her marriage to Prince Harry.

 You might be surprised to hear that the Royal Wedding wasn’t the first time Meghan tied the knot.
 She actually wed Trevor Engelson, a film producer, but they divorced after two years.